Meet Your Expectations With Guarantees: Beyond Worst-Case Synthesis in Quantitative Games: Truncated Sum Value Function - Shortest Path Problem

 Before giving the details of our reduction, we define, given $\kthSet$ and $\kthSizeFct$, the function $\kthNewSizeFct\colon \kthSet \rightarrow \natStrict$ such that for each $\kthElem \in \kthSet$, $\kthNewSizeFct(\kthElem) = (\kthSetSize + 1) \cdot \kthSizeFct(\kthElem)$.
 Clearly, it satisfies the following property:

-We now present two gadgets useful to construct a game and an associated $\BWC$ shortest path problem such that the answer to the $K^{th}$ largest subset problem is $\yes$ if and only if the answer to the $\BWC$ problem is also $\yes$.
+We present two gadgets used to construct a game and a $\BWC$ shortest path problem such that the answer to the $K^{th}$ largest subset problem is $\yes$ if and only if the answer to the $\BWC$ problem is also $\yes$.

 First, the fragment of the game graph depicted in Fig.~\ref{fig:ts_NPhardRandomSelectGadget} is called the {\em random subset selection gadget}.
 All its states belong to $\playerTwo$, except for the last one, and model the selection (or not) of an element of $\kthSet$ in a subset.
-Basically, there is a bijection between paths\footnote{To be able to formally distinguish between such paths, which we usually define as sequence of \textit{states}, we should introduce dummy states to split edges.
-We omit this technical trick for the sake of simplicity.} in this gadget and subsets of $\kthSet$: an element $\kthElem_{i} \in \kthSet$ is selected by the gadget if the outgoing upper edge is taken when leaving state $\kthElem_{i}$, and not selected when the outgoing lower edge is taken.
+Basically, there is a bijection between paths in this gadget and subsets of $\kthSet$: an element $\kthElem_{i} \in \kthSet$ is selected by the gadget if the outgoing upper edge is taken when leaving state $\kthElem_{i}$, and not selected when the outgoing lower edge is taken.
+To be able to formally distinguish between such paths, which we usually define as sequence of \textit{states}, we should introduce dummy states to split edges.
+We omit this technical trick for the sake of simplicity.
 The stochastic model followed by $\playerTwo$ in the $\BWC$ shortest path problem we construct is the uniform distribution: the upper and lower edges are equiprobable in all states.
 This gadget verifies the following important properties. \begin{enumerate} \item All subsets are equiprobable: they have probability $\frac{1}{2^\kthSetSize}$ to be selected. \item If the gadget selects a subset $\kthSubset \subseteq \kthSet$ through the corresponding path $\kthRandomPath{\kthSubset}$, the total sum of weights along $\kthRandomPath{\kthSubset}$, denoted by $\kthPathSizeFct(\kthRandomPath{\kthSubset})$, is equal to $\kthNewSizeFct(\kthSubset) + n - \vert\kthSubset\vert$. \end{enumerate}

 By Eq.~\eqref{eq:ts_scaling}, we have that